cavidano/cheetah-2020/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 45.05 20191016 =

+* Fix: All taxonomy terms being set when none are set.

+= 45.04 20191006 =

+* Fix: Content and title changing to 0.

+= 45.03 20191004 =

+* <a href="https://broadcast.plainviewplugins.com/addon/fliphtml5/">Flip HTML5</a>: Adds support for <a href="http://fliphtml5.com/">Flip HTML5</a> plugin.
+* Fix: Replace attachment IDs in data-wp-pid attribute.

+= 45.02 20180919 =

+* Fix: Replace the image URLs in post content later, to allow the various shortcode add-ons to correctly replace image IDs.
+* Fix: Replace attachment IDs in data-id attributes and ?attachment_id=123 URLs.
+* Fix: Add support for parsing multiline Gutenberg blocks.
+* Fix: Increase compatibility with add-ons that require syncing of extra taxonomies.
+* Fix: Linking API cache update, in case the same post is used to unlink and then link in the same request.

+= 45.01 20180828 =

+* Fix: Clean up missing taxonomies before trying to sync them.
+Fixes warnings in terms_and_taxonomies trait and fatal errors.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/gutenberg-attachments/">Gutenberg Attachments</a>: Modify attachment IDs found in Gutenberg blocks to match their equivalent attachments on each blog.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/gutenberg-menus/">Gutenberg Menus</a>: Modify menu IDs found in Gutenberg blocks to match their equivalent attachments on each blog.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/gutenberg-posts/">Gutenberg Posts</a>: Modify post IDs found in Gutenberg blocks to match their equivalent attachments on each blog.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/gutenberg-terms/">Gutenberg Terms</a>: Modify taxonomy term IDs found in Gutenberg blocks to match their equivalent attachments on each blog.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/wp-ultimo/">WP Ultimo</a>: Adds support for the <a href="https://wpultimo.com/">WP Ultimo</a> plugin.
+* Dev: Add new broadcasting_data->try_add_attachment() to add attachments without throwing exceptions.
+* Dev: Added <a href="https://broadcast.plainviewplugins.com/doc/developer-api/">Linking API</a>.

+= 44.05 20190715 =

+* New: Attachment taxonomies are copied.
+This adds support for the Responsive Lightbox & Gallery plugin's media folder functionality.
+* Fix: Find Unlinked Children now works with pages that have the same slug as other pages.
+* Fix: get_user_writeable_blogs now checks that the blog in the add_access() call is valid.
+Prevents a bunch of warnings.
+* Fix: Force non-publish post statuses via SQL change.
+This fixes a bug when drafts would not convert to scheduled.
+* New add-on. <a href="https://broadcast.plainviewplugins.com/addon/custom-field-terms/">Custom Field Terms</a>: Allow post custom field containing taxonomy term IDs to be broadcasted correctly.
+* New add-on. <a href="https://broadcast.plainviewplugins.com/addon/download-manager/">Download Manager</a>: Adds support for the <a href="https://wordpress.org/plugins/download-manager/">Download Manager</a> plugin.
+* New add-on. <a href="https://broadcast.plainviewplugins.com/addon/wpforms/">WPForms</a>: Adds support for the <a href="https://wpforms.com/">WPForms</a> plugin.

 = 44.02 20190505 =